scikit-hep/boost-histogram/docs/usage/axes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Regular axes support transforms, as well; these are functions that convert from an external, non-regular bin spacing to an internal, regularly spaced one.
-A tranform is made of two functions, a ``forward`` function, which converts external to internal (and for which the tranform is usually named), and a ``inverse`` function, which converts from the internal space back to the external space.
-If you know the functional form of your spacing, you can get the benifits of a constant performance scaling just like you would with a normal regular axis, rather than falling back to a variable axis and a poorer scaling from the bin edge lookup required there.
+A transform is made of two functions, a ``forward`` function, which converts external to internal (and for which the transform is usually named), and a ``inverse`` function, which converts from the internal space back to the external space.
+If you know the functional form of your spacing, you can get the benefits of a constant performance scaling just like you would with a normal regular axis, rather than falling back to a variable axis and a poorer scaling from the bin edge lookup required there.